Hickory Grove Park

 - Public hunting is allowed only in the two game management areas on the south side of the park.
 No target practice is allowed.
 Only non-toxic ammunition is allowed.

-- Archery Range (no fee; first-come, first-served; no firearms; must bring own targets)
+- Archery Range (no fee; first-come, first-served; no firearms)

 - Winter activities including ice fishing, cross-county skiing, and snowmobiling